 Archimede Seguso Horse

-This 7" horse head is mounted on a black crystal base.
+This 7" horse head on the leftis mounted on a black crystal base.
 It is signed Archimede Seguso Murano on bottom.
-The horse has a label that was used in the 1980s.
-Archimede Seguso loved animal designs and spent much time in his later glass years designing and making them.
+The horse has a label that was used in the 1970s.
+The horse head on the right is a similar design made for Cartier.
 This chess head design was used in 1969 on one of the Cherry Ardo bottles they made for Luxardo.
-The design was revived for this c.
-1980 sculpture.
-Photo is courtesy of Michael Stevens. so-cal*vintage on eBay
+The design was revived for these c.
+1980 sculptures.
+Photo of the horse on the left is courtesy of Michael Stevens. so-cal*vintage on eBay

 Archimede Seguso Donkey